 While it is not a requirement to use WordPress for your affiliate website, you are free to explore Joomla and Drupal as an alternative. 🙂

-Web hosting is a place where you store all your website assets where it displayed when someone visits your website.
+Web hosting is where you store all your website assets where it is displayed when someone visits your website.

-A great web hosting can increase the conversion rate of your website while a bad web hosting can break your website.
+Great web hosting can increase your website’s conversion rate, while bad web hosting can break your website.
 You shouldn’t be taking it lightly.

-You should look for a hosting which is capable of loading less than 3 seconds.
+You should look for a hosting that is capable of loading in less than 3 seconds.

 How to Choose A Web Hosting?

-If you have looked at some of the web hosting specifications, you will be extremely confusing on which plan to choose.
+If you have looked at some of the web hosting specifications, you will be extremely confused about which plan to choose.

 Let me help you to simplified your selection process.
 Assuming that you are just starting up with your affiliate website.